dtflare/GPTparser/README.md

     		2. Securely activate your OpenAI API Key, and store it.

-## After you have used GPTparser to parse your webpages into documents, utilize the scripts in /scripts to turn them into a usable dataset. ##

-- This was built using Linux Ubuntu, please adjust the below directions per your OS.
+- **This was built using Linux Ubuntu, please adjust the below directions per your OS.**
 - *GPTparser shares no professional affiliation with OpenAI.*

 # Why #